AndreySosnovyy/templates/README.md

 ## Installation
-Download and move Live Template files from this repository into your IDE's templates folder (*~/Library/Application Support/JetBrains/\<IDE>/templates* or *~/Library/Application Support/Google/\<IDE>/ templates* are default paths for JetBrains IDEs on macOS).
+Download and move Live Template files from this repository into your IDE's templates folder (*~/Library/Application Support/JetBrains/\<IDE>/templates* or *~/Library/Application Support/Google/\<IDE>/ templates* are default paths for JetBrains IDEs on macOS).</br>
 It may require to restart your IDE to start working.

 ## Available templates

 <details>
   <summary>Flutter - general</summary>

+### todo*
+TODO comment

 ### debug it*
 Debug print statement with variable name